What 3 Style Icons Can Teach Us About Love, Friendship and FashionAugust 2, 2018

 Taylor dressed in a way that embraced her femininity, always.
 Her chosen silhouettes often emphasized her waist and bust.
 (In fact, she was still working that plunging neckline well into her 70s and why not, darlings?!)

-More importantly, Taylor campaigned tirelessly for HIV/AIDS awareness & fundraising as well as battling a brain tumor in the 1990s with courage.
+More importantly, Taylor campaigned tirelessly for HIV/AIDS awareness & fundraising as well as battled a brain tumor in the 1990s with courage.
 This was a woman who, undoubtedly, understood that life must go on.
 Putting on her lipstick and pulling herself together was something that Taylor did with impeccable style.
 I have always admired her for that.

 Hepburn also spent much of her later life devoted to UNICEF as a Goodwill Ambassador.
 And, after two failed marriages, Hepburn met and maintained a relationship with Robert Wolders until her death.
 She called the nine years she spent with Wolders the happiest years of her life, teaching us an important lesson about love… it is never too late to find it, nor too late to hold onto it.